Nexusov/scrcpy/README.md

 3. Choose **Wi-Fi only (no USB cable)** in the wizard, enter the six-digit code, and complete pairing.

-The code is visible by default.
-Select **Hide pairing code** to mask it while typing.

 The wizard tries to discover the phone's address automatically.
 If discovery fails, use **Enter addresses manually**; see [Wi-Fi troubleshooting](#wi-fi-troubleshooting).
 No USB cable or USB debugging authorization is needed for this mode.